Discover legends, myth, history and folklore of the potato plant in Bolivia and its use in traditional Andean culture.

 “O Creator!
 Thou who givest life to all things and hast made men that they may live, and multiply.
 Multiply also the fruits of the earth, the potatoes and other food that thou hast made, that men may not suffer from hunger and misery.”

 The Inca people believed that each crop had a protective spirit named Conopas.
 Conopas were the best proceeds of the crop which was set aside in order to offer it to the gods during a special ceremony.
 They believed that by offering it to the gods future crops would maximize their yields.
 For instance, the conopa of maize would be called saramama (mother of the maize), of potato, Papamama, of coca, cocamama and so on.

-Ther is another Papa mama, Axomamma (also Acsumama and Ajomama) is the goddess of potatoes in Inca mythology.
+There is another Papamama, Axomamma (also Acsumama and Ajomama) is the goddess of potatoes in Inca mythology.
 She is one of the daughters of Pachamama, the earth mother.
-Potatoes forms a vital part of the food supply of the Incan people, and most villages would have a particularly odd-shaped potato to worship and ask for a good harvest.
+Potatoes form a vital part of the food supply of the Incan people, and most villages would have a particularly shaped potato to worship and ask for a good harvest.